mramshaw/Red-Flag/README.md

 [This could be extended into a compliance framework with a little effort.
 For instance, all outgoing communications could be archived (for compliance purposes).
-This archive should of course be searchable.]
+This archive should of course be searchable.
+And any offending communications should be quarantined - and of course NOT be archived.]

 ## Rationale